Introduction

 \end{align*}

-The value of the gradient vector $\pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}$ is
+The value of the gradient vector $\pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}$ was calculated as

 \us H_{[n \times n]} \equiv \us \bm{y}_{[n \times 1]} \us \bm{y}^{\T}_{[1 \times n]} \odot \us X_{[n \times p]} \us X^{\T}_{[p \times n]}